-Remember making decisions this way, growing up, eeny, meeny, miny, moe, this may have been a wonderful tool for making choices back then.
+Remember making decisions this way, growing up, eeny, meeny, miny, moe, this may have been a helpful rhyme for making choices back then.
 However, I’m certain you would agree, it’s not a great way to select your retirement funding strategies as a responsible adult!

 For those of you who have followed our blog for a while, you know that all financial advice and decisions should be based upon your individual needs and goals.
-Selecting your retirement strategies based upon what your neighbors, friends or family believes is best, could lead to some eeny, meeny, miny, moe, disastrous consequences.
+Selecting your retirement strategies based upon what your neighbors, friends or family believes is best, could also lead to some eeny, meeny, miny, moe, disastrous consequences.

 So, how would you decide what to do and how much to do it with…[continued below video]

 Guarantees, including optional benefits, are backed by the claims-paying ability of the issuer, and may contain limitations, including surrender charges, which may affect policy values.
 During this segment, Dick and Eric are referring to Fixed Annuities unless otherwise specified.